SERVICES

 Treatment for the known pathogens that cause canine respiratory diseases usually resolves within 2-3 weeks at most.

-Owners should work closely with their veterinarians and update them if their coughing dogs have symptoms that are worsening rapidly or remain unresolved despite medication after 2 weeks.
+Owners should work closely with their veterinarians and update them if their coughing dogs have symptoms that are worsening rapidly or remain unresolved despite 2 weeks of medication.

 Attribution 1.https://www.nbcnews.com/health/health-news/mystery-dog-illness-respiratory-what-know-rcna125992 2.https://www.washingtonpost.com/nation/2023/11/21/dogs-respiratory-illness-symptoms-states/ https://www.reuters.com/business/healthcare-pharmaceuticals/mystery-illness-affecting-dogs-across-united-states-2023-11-29/ 3.https://www.latimes.com/california/story/2023-11-22/mysterious-dog-respiratory-illness-los-angeles-county-cases 4.
 AVS